ItisCyph3r/NestJS-Microservice-with-RabbitMQ/producer/README.md

 This is the producer service component of the NestJS microservices architecture.
 It exposes REST APIs that send messages to RabbitMQ using both event-driven and RPC patterns.

+## License

+This project is licensed under the MIT License - see [LICENSE.txt](../LICENSE.txt) for details.

 ## Features

 1. **Event-Driven Endpoints**